-Noreen O'Meara is a Senior Lecturer in Human Rights and European Law.
+Noreen O'Meara is Associate Professor (Reader) of Human Rights, European and Environmental Law.
 She read Law at the University of Cambridge (Corpus Christi College) and UCL (LLM (Public Law) and did her PhD at Queen Mary, University of London.
 She has also completed non-degree studies at the European University Institute (EUI), Florence, Université Paris-1 (Panthéon-Sorbonne) and RADA.
 She previously worked as a Research Fellow at the British Institute of International and Comparative Law (BIICL), and in practice at the European Commission's Legal Service and the Court of Justice of the European Union (cabinet, Advocate General Sharpston).
 Her work focused on infringement actions against Member States and cases in a broad range of areas, including data protection, taxation, environmental law and extradition.

-At the University of Surrey, she has focused her research on Human Rights and European Law, looking especially at rights and judicial protection, and relationships between national law, EU law and the ECHR.
+At the University of Surrey, she has focused her research on Human Rights and European Law, particularly on aspects of EU Criminal Law and Environmental law, and on the evolution of human rights protection in Europe.
 Against that background, her current projects focus on aspects of judicial co-operation, human rights and the environment, and environmental pollution.

 Noreen is co-director of the School of Law’s newest research centre, the Surrey Centre for International and Environmental Law (SCIEL) which launched in May 2020.
-She leads and researches projects hosted by the Governing Plastics Network on the law and governance of plastics pollution, funded by UKRI/GCRF / AHRC / EPSRC and UGPN.
-She is a PI on two British Academy projects, collaborating with UCD (School of English, Drama and Film) and St Andrews (School of Classics) exploring aspects of rights, trade and the environment.
+She leads and researches on a range of projects hosted at the Governing Plastics Network on the law and governance of plastics pollution, funded by UKRI/GCRF, AHRC, EPSRC and UGPN.
+She is also PI on two British Academy projects, collaborating with UCD (School of English, Drama and Film) and St Andrews (School of Classics) exploring aspects of rights, trade and the environment.
 A further current project explores strategies for tackling fake news and online misinformation in the context of vaccine hesitancy in the G7, also funded by the British Academy.